peter-mxtoolbox/Troop202Website/route-building/NEW README.md

 ## Security Notes

 ⚠️ **Important:**
-- Never commit `credentials.json` to git
+- **Never commit `credentials.json` to git** - It's already in `.gitignore`
-- Add to `.gitignore` immediately
+- **Never commit API keys to git** - Use environment variables or `.env` file (also in `.gitignore`)
-- Store credentials securely
-- Consider using environment variables for sensitive data
+- Store credentials securely - Consider using a password manager for the service account JSON
-- Use service account (not personal OAuth) for automation
+- The dedicated Gmail account should have a strong password and 2FA enabled
+- API keys should be restricted to only the APIs they need
+- Service accounts should have minimal permissions (Editor for sheets only)

 ---

-**Last Updated:** December 2, 2025
+**Last Updated:** December 3, 2025